Feature Gallery

 This effort also applied to transitions across scenes.
 Levels were structured in a way that made them small enough to load very quickly on our min spec machines, foregoing any need for a loading screen.

 A tour of the C-Star.
 Our Map, Mod Chips Menu, and How-To’s live here.
-We wanted it to feel like GameBoy-like device that could actually exist in this world, that this was a way for Woodsbeard to communicate with Seafrog.
+We wanted it to feel like GameBoy-like device that could actually exist in this world.
+To achieve that retro post-processing look we projected the UI onto a texture on the C-Star device for both the small and large screens.

 A quick highlight of the core skating movement through an early level

-Early prototype version of the game’s core skateboarding-inspired movement.
-This was one of our first attempts at making the skateboarding physics less realistic, more gamey.
-You’ll notice at one point the player slams into the ground going straight down, with more realistic physics normally this should result in a dead stop but as a player this was so unsatisfying!
+An early prototype version of the game’s core skateboarding-inspired movement.
+This was one of our first attempts at making the skateboarding physics less realistic, more “game-y”.
+You’ll notice at one point the player slams into the ground going straight down, with more realistic physics normally this should result in a dead stop but this felt terrible in playtesting!
 We stuck with the idea of preserving your speed as much as possible to keep the player moving.

 Boss Showcase: Gerald.